NHSDigital/software-engineering-quality-framework/communities-of-practice.md

 >
 > * Educate by helping practitioners and apprentices learn about new and emerging tools and techniques.
 >
+> #### Scope
+> This group will focus on AWS native services.
+AWS marketplace services are out of scope for this group.
+>
 > #### Coordinator
 > This will be a rotating post.
 Seren Howarth will be coordinator for the first three months.
 >